 Now more than ever before, we want to remove the pressure kids are carrying – We want to make it clear you don’t need to have a bum like Kim Kardashian or Biceps like John Cena just to fit in.
 Whether it’s what they see on Snapchat, or what was said on Tic Tok, kids are indadvertedly put under more pressure than ever before to look good, look a certain way, be a certain person, carry a certain persona and quite frankly are kids for significantly less than we ever were.

 They grow so fast, but under so much pressure, are they growing correctly?
 Do they go out to play any more?
-Do they climb, run and jump like we once did or are they x box and iPhone bound?
+Do they climb, run and jump like we once did or are they glued to an x box or iPad?
 The sad reality is they are the latter, and whilst we would never rob a child of the odd game of Fortnite or WhatsApp exchange with their pals, we are hopeful we can create a Revolution strong enough, and an exercise class fun enough that they want to put the X box controller down for an hour or two per week.

 Physical Benefits of exercise in youth

 - stronger muscles and bones